openshift/enhancements/enhancements/authentication/allowing-uri-scheme-in-oidc-sub-claims.md

-When creating a user and an identity object, the oauth-server will have to check whether the username it retrieved from the third-party authentication logic contains either of `:` or `/`, and if it does, follow the naming scheme from [Proposal](#proposal), that is, url-encode the username for `User` objects for the object name, and url-encode the username and prepend it with `url:` to use as a username in the `Identity` object naming scheme.
+When creating a user and an identity object, the oauth-server will have to check whether the username it retrieved from the third-party authentication logic contains either of `:` or `/`, and if it does, follow the naming scheme from [Proposal](#proposal), that is, base64-encode and prepend with `b64:` the username for `User` objects to the object name, and store it the same as a username in the `Identity` object naming scheme.

 #### oauth-apiserver

-Validation of the names of the `Identity` objects need to be loosened in order to allow three sections separated by the `:` character, where the only allowed value for the second section is `url`.
+Validation of the names of the `Identity` objects need to be loosened in order to allow three sections separated by the `:` character, where the only allowed value for the second section is `b64`.

 ### Risks and Mitigations